 Montego Bay, Jamaica

 If you are on a mission to shop for Jamaican souvenirs in Montego Bay, head down to Gloucester Avenue, also known as the “Hip Strip.”
-Here, the streets are lined with shops carrying a variety of knickknacks, arts & crafts and other souvenirs.
+Here, the streets are lined with shops carrying various knickknacks, arts & crafts and other souvenirs.
 Unfortunately, the vendors here are often persistent, if not downright pushy.
-Be prepared to say a firm “no, thank you” quite often.
+So be prepared to say a firm “no, thank you” quite often.

 Sam Sharpe Square